Can You Do Schoolwork on a Gaming PC? 10 Non-Gaming Uses

 As mentioned, the sound quality of your Spotify sessions or YouTube binges will increase significantly.
 If you love listening to music while you work, you will love the audio that comes with a gaming PC.
 But, as with graphics, this may also be a luxury more than a need.

 However, if you need to listen to audio files or videos for your work or schoolwork, the premium audio of a gaming PC will come in handy.
-Furthermore, better audio is a massive benefit to those who produce music or edit videos.
+Furthermore, better audio greatly benefits those who produce music or edit videos.

 Cons of a gaming PC: Price

 With more power comes higher prices.
-This is the only downside of buying a gaming PC: gaming PCs are far more expensive than regular desktops.
+This is the only downside of buying a gaming PC: They are far more expensive than regular desktops.

 A standard desktop computer (excluding the costs of monitor and accessories) can cost anywhere from $300 to $1000, with the average computer costing only about $500-$700.

 Gaming PCs typically range anywhere from $800 to $2000.
-Gamers who are tech-savvy often build their PCs to save money, but most consumers are not interested in this option.
+Tech-savvy gamers often build PCs to save money, but most consumers are not interested in this option.

-However, if you need more processing power, faster speeds, better graphics, and premium audio, you will need to invest in a high-end computer.
+However, if you need more processing power, faster speeds, better graphics, and premium audio, you must invest in a high-end system.

-Of course, a second-hand gaming computer is also an option, but I would recommend buying one from a reputable store that can offer some kind of warranty.
+Of course, a second-hand gaming computer is also an option, but I recommend buying one from a reputable store with a good warranty.

-If you buy one privately, consider reading my other article about things to look over when buying a used computer.
+If you buy one privately, consider reading my other article about things to look over when buying a used system.

 Gaming computers also use more power.
-Now, you may not notice much of a change in your monthly power bill, depending on how you use it.
-But if you would like to know more, please read my other post explaining how much power a gaming computer uses.
+Now, depending on how you use it, you may not notice much change in your monthly power bill.
+But if you want to know more, please read my other post explaining how much power a gaming computer uses.

-Most people buy gaming PCs for the games but find that the non-gaming tasks benefit as well.
+Most people buy gaming PCs for games but find that the non-gaming tasks also benefit.

 Below are some everyday tasks performed on gaming PCs by non-gamers.
 These tasks are broken down into routine computer tasks and tasks done in more technical professions.